-This section provides basic information that is needed to install PCI or PCI-X adapters, symmetrical multiprocessor (SMP) Expansion Modules, microprocessors, and DIMMs; properly cable your server; and prepare your server for installation into a rack cabinet.
-For more detailed information, refer to the Option Installation Guide on the IBM xSeries Documentation CD.
+This section provides basic information that is needed to install PCI or PCI-X adapters, Symmetric Multiprocessor (SMP) Expansion Modules, microprocessors, and DIMMs; properly cable your server; and prepare your server for installation into a rack cabinet.
+For more detailed information, see the Option Installation Guide on the IBM xSeries Documentation CD.